 Easter Inspired Strawberry Rhubarb Smoothie

-Make this spring smoothie for a pre-Easter brunch, and all throughout the season.
+Make this spring strawberry rhubarb smoothie for a nutritious breakfast, an after school snack or an Easter brunch smoothie, and all throughout the season.

 - Prep Time: 5 mins